-We have seen consistently what the symbolic thorn represents throughout scripture, now we can take what we've learned and see if it will fit consistently with both the content and context of 2nd Corinthians chapter 12.
-The first thing that we notice is that God further defines the thorn in the flesh as, "The Messenger of Satan!"
+We have seen consistently what the symbolic thorn represents throughout scripture, now we can take what we've learned and see if it will fit consistently with both the content and context of 2nd Corinthians chapter twelve.
+The first thing that we notice is that God further defines the thorn in the flesh as, "The Messenger of Satan."
 This is totally consistent with what we have learned.
-The example in Ezekiel 2 of the false messengers of Satan among the Children of Israel that God calls thorns and scorpions is the same signification that we have here.
-God's scriptural symbolism of thorns is totally consistent with messengers of Satan, and totally contradictory to it being understood as an illness.
-For literal diseases and sicknesses are not [aggelos], or Messengers of Satan come to buffet us.
-Nowhere in scripture is the term Messenger of Satan ever used to describe an illness upon us.
-That is also not an insignificant fact!
-But we all know that evil men (and particularly false teachers), are indeed messengers of Satan.
-Indeed, scripture informs us that Satan Himself comes appearing as a messenger of light.
-The fact that we have no Biblical warrant or justification for calling the sickness or physical disability of a believer "a Messenger of Satan," should rule out any legitimate basis for making this claim.
+The example in Ezekiel 2 of the false messengers of Satan among the Children of Israel that God calls thorns and scorpions is the same symbolism that we have here.
+The imagery God uses of thorns is totally consistent with a messenger of Satan berating the apostle Paul, and totally inconsistent with the thorn being understood as an illness or physical debilitation.
+A literal disease or malady is not a [aggelos], or messenger of Satan come to buffet people.
+Nowhere in scripture is the term messenger of Satan ever used to describe an illness upon man.
+That is also not an insignificant fact.
+By contrast, we all know that those who hate God's people (and particularly false teachers) are indeed messengers of Satan.
+Scripture itself informs us that Satan Himself comes appearing as a messenger (1st Corinthians 3:16-17) of light.
+The fact that we have no Biblical warrant or justification for calling a sickness or physical disability "a messenger of Satan," should rule out any legitimate basis for making this presumption.
 Unless for some extraneous reason we are simply predisposed to believe that, even though thorns in the bible never signify physical sickness or disability.

-Moreover, Satan has no more power within the body of the true believer that he could cause our eyes to go bad, our bones to creek or that we would suddenly not speak well.
-Satan can send evil men (messengers of his) against us, but we are a Temple of the living God, and the Lord abides within us.
-Satan cannot live there with Christ, nor can he put diseases or illness in our body.
-The fact is, God Himself takes full responsibility for any disabilities, short comings or sicknesses that we might get.
-Not a sparrow falls to the earth without His say so.
+Moreover, Satan has no power within the body of the true believer that he could cause his eyes to go bad, his bones to creek or that he would stutter or not speak well.
+Satan can send evil men (messengers of his) against us, but we are a Temple of the living God that the Lord abides within us.
+Satan cannot live there with Christ, nor can he disease or make our body ill.
+The fact is, God Himself takes full responsibility for any disabilities, short comings or sicknesses that we might receive.
+Not a sparrow falls to the earth without His sovereign say so.

 God makes the blind, deaf, Dumb.
-He gives one to have sight, and another to have no sight.
+It was He who cursed the earth.
+He gives one to have good physical eyesight, and another to have no sight at all.
 This is not the work of the devil.
-Satan had no power to put any disease or illness in Paul.
-God uses disease as a picture of sin, and His healing it as a picture of Him healing our sinful condition.
-Satan had no such power over Paul.
-How theologians can believe that Satan could send messengers to buffet Paul with a physical illness is not clear.
-Because the only way Satan buffets believers is by indwelling others, and then using them to persecute, revile, or kill us (which goes along perfectly with the thorn being unsaved men).
-The real question is, why would bad eyesight, stammering speech, or any other physical disorder, be called a messenger of Satan.
+Satan had no power to put any physical disease or illness in Paul.
+So while it is true that God uses diseases and blindness as a portrait of sin, He also uses its healing it as a picture of recovery from that sinful condition.
+This has nothing to do with a believer having thorns in his flesh that buffet him.
+How some theologians can believe that Satan could send messengers to buffet Paul with a physical illness has never been made clear.
+Because the only way Satan buffets believers is by indwelling others, and then using them to persecute, revile, or kill us (which agrees perfectly with the thorn being the enemies of Christ, Satan's messengers).
+The real question is, why would bad eyesight, stammering speech, or any other physical disorder, even be called a messenger of Satan when God takes responsibility for it?
 There is no precedent or warrant for coming to such a conclusion.
-So again, what was paul's thorn in the flesh?
-Well, what was vexing Paul was these Judaizers, who indeed were by biblical definition, messengers of Satan at enmity with Christ.
-They followed the Apostle Paul from town to town as the continual pricking of thorns in the flesh, vexing, persecuting and reviling him.
-These are the thorns in the flesh that petitioned God to have taken away.
-But God told him no, His Grace was enough. ..which brings us to God's purpose in allowing these thorns to remain.
+So when we ask, "what was Paul's thorn in the flesh," the answer is the vexing of the Judaizers.
+Those who indeed were by biblical definition, messengers of Satan at enmity with the gospel of Christ.
+They followed the Apostle Paul from town to town tormenting him, and are likened unto the continual pricking of thorns in the flesh.
+And these are those whom the Apostle Paul petitioned God three times to be taken away.
+But God's answer to his petition was no, His Grace was enough. ..which brings us to God's purpose in allowing these thorns to remain.